-- Whether you wish to submit this self-assessment as an individual or as part of a group of which you are a member - Your name - · Your country: select from a drop-down list - The name of your HEI: when you start typing the name of your institution, there are many already available from the drop-down list.
-However, if you cannot find your institution's name in the drop-down menu, please add its full name and you will be able to see it the next time - Role: this is your role within your organisation.
-There are a number of options to choose from, and also the possibility to indicate "other" - Faculty/Department: while indicating your affiliation to a faculty or department is not compulsory, it can be very useful in a group function when you wish to compare the results at the faculty or department level - · Area of discipline: this is a selection of disciplinary areas to choose from
+- Your name - Whether you wish to submit this self-assessment as an individual - · Your country: select from a drop down list - The name of your HEI: there are many already available from the drop down list.
+However if you cannot find your institution's name from the drop down menu, please add its full name - Role: this is your role within the HEI.
+There are a number of options to choose from, and also the possibility to indicate "other" - Area of discipline: this is a selection of disciplinary areas to choose from - Faculty/Department: while indicating your affiliation to a faculty or department is not compulsory, it can be very useful in a group function when you wish to compare the results at the faculty or department level